Master Data Management Systems: Examples, Benefits, Practices, Software, and MDM Tools

 3. Informatica MDM

 It can be installed on-prem or in the cloud.
-While its data governance features may be less developed than those of other MDM solutions, it nonetheless offers a highly efficient solution that may enhance data management.
+While its data governance features may be less developed than those of other MDM solutions, it nonetheless offers a highly efficient solution that may improve data management.

 4. Stibo Systems MDM